We are a diverse group of local artists and Arts lovers who desire to add to the existing cultural richness of the Cowichan Valley.

 Michelle Lancaster, CEC

 Michelle is a graduate of Royal Roads University as a Certified Executive Coach with over 24 years of banking experience.
-She works for the financial cooperative of First West Credit Union serving the Island Savings division as their Regional Operations Leader.
+She bring operational expertise and a passion for supporting community to the project.

 David (owner of David Coulson Design Ltd.) is enjoying his 25th year in the design and construction business.
 He is passionate about green building practices making each project healthy and efficient.